Goldilockteam/neon-js/README.md

 ## Deps init for source build (tmp workaround for building on Hyper-V)

-Run twice:
+Run twice or more times - seems like FS sync issues*:

 `npm install --unsafe-perm --rollback=false`

-In case of `Error: -116`, reboot and rm/clone again.
+In case of `Error: -116` where the locked file is impossible to delete, reboot and rm/clone again.

+*(add sync/sleep into zopfli build TBD)

 <p align="center">
   <img